… or nasty SELECT key 😉

 I’ve used the already heavily tested whitening method that I’ve described in my previous posts.

 I’ve also whitened function keys but to my surprise when unpacking keys from a whitening solution I’ve noticed that SELECT is missing …

 Anyway, Atari was shipped to the one and only Bartek030 for Ulitmate1M installation.
 Bart also supplied other gear made by Lotharek.

 He also promised to go through his Atari stuff and look for a SELECT that I’ve lost.

-Atari came back after a while and I only needed to whiten SELECT keycap that I've received from Bart, test everything and that's it.
+Atari came back after a while and I only needed to whiten the SELECT keycap that I received from Bart, test everything and that’s it.

-Funny thing is that while looking for my 3D printing filament I've found original SELECT .... lying on a shelf ... and to be honest I've no idea how it ended up in there ...
-DUH!
+Funny thing is that while looking for the 3D printing filament I found the original SELECT …. lying on a shelf … and to be honest I’ve no idea how it ended up in there … DUH!

 An external SIO2SD, SIDE2 Cartridge, and Ultimate1M.

-I've also recorded a small video while testing if SIDE2 works with Kingston CF cards with our (Lamers) Cyberpunk demo that won 1st place on SillyVenture party.
+I’ve also recorded a small video while testing if SIDE2 works with Kingston CF cards with our (Lamers) Cyberpunk demo that won 1st place at the SillyVenture party.